- Finding a Residence

 (1) City Gas

-① your name, ② customer number, ③ address, and ④ telephone number.
-A service representative from Osaka Gas will come to your residence to open the gas valve.
+① your name, ② customer number, ③ address, and ④ telephone number and ask a staff to come to your place. ＊You must be present when a staff from Osaka Gas comes to your residence to open the gas valve.

-※ Pamphlets for gas users written in English Chinese, Korean, Spanish, Portuguese and Persian are available at Osaka Gas offices and at the Kyoto City International Community House.
+＊Pamphlets for gas users written in English, Chinese, Korean, Spanish, Portuguese, Filipino and Vietnamese are available at Osaka Gas offices and at the kokoka Kyoto City International Community House.

 Telephones and international calls